 10 Methods for How to Thin Your Paints for Miniatures

-Here are 10 methods you can use to thin your acrylic paints (with tips, pros, and cons):
+Here are 10 ways you can thin your acrylic paints:

 Water is the best universal thinner for hobby acrylic paints.
 It is the default paint thinner by which you measure all other hobby paint thinners.
 The biggest reason for why water is the best acrylic paint thinner is that all model paints are water-based products.
 Therefore, the natural solvent for hobby paints is water.